 - Payment of transport Charges

-- Late fees is not eligible for deduction
+- Late fees are not eligible for deduction

 - Payment of fees paid outside India